-- Who: You and seven other fabulous people.
+- Who: You and up to seven other fabulous people.
 Spouses and non-photography types are welcome (a small room fee applies, and inquire about a meal package).

 - What: Photography workshop with on-location lessons including a portrait session and night photography.

 - Why: To expand your photographic horizons, meet some new friends, learn a trick or two and have lots of fun.